Lauriethefish/ModsBeforeFriday/README.md

 ### TODO List
 - Make the "fix issues" button actually do something.
-- Switch to vite (didn't realise that create-react-app wasn't maintained)
 - Add actions and build instructions
 - Do some beta testing
 - Deploy